cduck/blob/Arduino/README.md

 ####IMU_Test
 A test sketch for the MPU-6050 breakout board from Sparkfun (6 DOF IMU).
 Based on the MPU6050_DMP6 example sketch.

+####LED Control W/ XBee
+Connect the Sending XBee on the XBee Explorer via USB to the computer.
+On XCTU, use Add Devices to connect the XBee.
+Once connected select it from the list of Radio Modules and wait for XCTU to read the configuration.
+Click the Console icon in the top right, and then connect it by plugging in the plug in the top left of the console window.
+Use the console to control the LED, ddh writes high, ddl writes low to pin 13 (first d means digital write, second d is 13 in hexadecimal, h for high, l for low).

 ###Libraries